rasyidkaromi/nodes-query/README.md

 - select * from customers where customerID = BERGS
 - select * from orders where customerID = BERGS
 - select * from category
-- select * from product where quantityPerUnit = 48 - 6 oz jars
+- select * from products where quantityPerUnit = 48 - 6 oz jars
-- select * from product where productID = 4
+- select * from products where productID = 4
 - select * from category where categoryID = 4
 ```